wombatonfire/veeam-powershell/Move-TenantBackupFiles/README.md

 - Source backup files are deleted from the source extent only if all the storage files and backup metadata in a specific folder were successfully copied to the target extent.
 If the job fails on copy, the script should be executed again and the job has to be restarted.
 - Tenant will not be reenabled if the job terminates with an error.
 In such case, the script should be executed again and the job has to be restarted.
 - After all backup files are successfully copied, a scale-out repository is rescanned and the tenant is reenabled.

+### Known issues

+- Script fails on tenants with subtenants.
+This happens because of the differences in folder structure on the repository for tenants with and without subtenants.
+Currently, there is no workaround.
+Support for tenants with subtenants will be added in the next version.